dmurat/cache-headers-filter/README.md

 * `type` - optional parameter which defines type of matcher and, implicitly, the syntax to be used in `pathList` config.
 Allowed values are `ant` and `regex` (or just `re`).
 Default is `ant`.
 * `pathList` - list of paths on which caching headers will be applied.

+Note that ordering of `mappingList` elements is significant since first found match will be activated.
+Therefore, when creating `mappingList` configuration, start with most specific paths.

 ## Other config options
 * `grails.plugins.cacheHeadersFilter.enabled` - boolean to enable or disable plugin.
 Default value is `true`.
 * `grails.plugins.cacheHeadersFilter.filterMappingUrlPattern` - String for defining filter mapping url pattern for this filter.
 Default value is `/*`.